AlanBrews/HotplayKey/README.md

 # HotPlaykey
-A singular executable made with Python which plays selected audio file by pressing a hotkey.
-It runs on background, just don't close it.
-A default hotkey is set to "menu"
+An ordinary audio player which only plays music by pressing a hotkey: "menu" (you can change it) A player relies on `just_playback` library, which **doesn't support most of the audio file types!**

-A prototype version was made by only me with simple code with only a console and no tkinter usage.
-But a lotta stuff was improvised and added by AI which was changed a bit to what my random users might see.
+The program's prototype was made by only me with simple code with only a console and no tkinter usage.
+But a lotta stuff was improvised and added which was changed to what my random users might see.

-- first of all: yes you can change a hotkey to your likings
-- second of all: not all audio files are supported for a program due to `just_playback` limitations
-- thats all lmao

-(if you read this this repository isnt finished)